 What is CBRE?

-CBRE is the abbreviated name of the largest commercial real estate investor, Coldwell Banker Richard Ellis, from the United States.
-It was established in 1906 and manages its operations from its headquarters in Dallas, Texas.
+CBRE is the abbreviation for the largest commercial real estate investor, Coldwell Banker Richard Ellis, based in the United States.
+It was established in 1906 and operates from its headquarters in Dallas, Texas.

 Before 2003

 The logo features the company’s name in an abbreviated format.
 It is executed in bold, mixed-case font, both uppercase and lowercase.
 The first two letters are the abbreviation “CB.”
 The rest of the name retains the expanded writing “Richard Ellis.”
 Between them is a square with a high-rise building in a modern style.
 The multi-story building is painted white and set against a green background.
-This color palette is ideal for an investment company, as it is associated with the financial sphere and evokes the colors of dollar bills.
+This color palette is ideal for an investment company, as it is associated with finance and evokes the colors of dollar bills.

 2003 – 2011